sauloorizaga/CS_StabilityGPU/README.md

 accessible for the first time.

 ## Contact
-We welcome questions, feedback, and potential collaboration opportunities—feel free to reach out!
+We welcome questions, feedback, and potential collaboration opportunities—feel free to reach out! <br>

-## Contact
-**Saulo Orizaga** — saulo.orizaga@nmt.edu
+**Saulo Orizaga** — saulo.orizaga@nmt.edu  <br>
-Associte Professor of Mathematics
+Associate Professor of Mathematics          <br>
-New Mexico Institute of Mining and Technology
+New Mexico Institute of Mining and Technology  <br>
-Socorro, NM 87801, USA
+Socorro, NM 87801, USA.